hashgraph/asset-tokenization-studio/sdk/README.md

    - TransactionId:
 Id of the Hedera transaction.
 Can be used to track the transaction in any Hedera block explorer.

+### transfer

+Transfer fund to an account

+- Request
+   - securityId: Hedera id of the diamond contract representing the asset
+   - targetId: accounts hedera id
+   - amount: amount to be transferred with decimals included

+- Response
+   - Payload: True (success), false (failed)
+   - TransactionId:
+Id of the Hedera transaction.
+Can be used to track the transaction in any Hedera block explorer.

 ### transferAndLock